-In addition to plaque psoriasis, brodalumab has been explored as a potential treatment for other auto-inflammatory diseases.
+In addition to plaque psoriasis, researchers have explored brodalumab as a potential treatment for other auto-inflammatory diseases.
 A phase 2 randomized control trial examining the efficacy of brodalumab for the treatment of psoriatic arthritis (PsA) showed that by week 12 almost 40% of patients treated with brodalumab (at either 140 mg or 280 mg doses) were able to achieve 20% improvement in the American College of Rheumatology response criteria (ACR 20) compared to 18% in the placebo group.
 By 24 weeks, 51% of patients in the 140 mg brodalumab group and 64% of those in the 280 mg group achieved improved ACR 20 response.
-No statistical difference in response was seen among patients who had been previously treated with a biologic medication.
+The research revealed no statistical difference in response among patients who had received prior treatment with a biologic medication.

 While results from PsA trials have been promising, phase 1b and phase 2 data evaluating brodalumab efficacy in subjects with rheumatoid arthritis who have had an inadequate response to methotrexate have not demonstrated evidence of clinical response.
 There is no evidence of significant improvement in ACR or disease activity scores for patients treated with brodalumab compared to placebo.
-Similarly, though the interleukin-17 (IL-17) pro-inflammatory pathways have been implicated in airway hypersensitivity reactions, brodalumab has not been shown to be effective for the treatment of moderate to severe asthma.
+Similarly, though implications point to interleukin-17 (IL-17) pro-inflammatory pathways in airway hypersensitivity reactions, brodalumab has not demonstrated effectiveness in the treatment of moderate to severe asthma.

 Brodalumab is a human monoclonal IgG2 antibody directed at the IL-17 receptor.
-The IL-17 protein family is a group of six pro-inflammatory cytokines (IL17A-F) produced by T-helper cells (Th17) thought to play an important role in auto-inflammatory diseases such as psoriasis, PsA, rheumatoid arthritis, and multiple sclerosis.
-Unlike other IL-17 inhibitors, such as ixekizumab (Taltz) and secukinumab (Cosentyx) which primarily target IL-17A and bind to the protein itself, brodalumab targets the IL-17RA receptor.
-The IL-17RA receptor is used not only by IL-17A, but also IL-17C, IL17-E, and IL-17F.
-By blocking the IL-17RA receptor, brodalumab prevents the release of IL-17 mediated pro-inflammatory protein kinases and chemokines, such as nuclear factor kappa light chain enhancer of activated B cells (NF-?B), IL-6, IL-8, cyclooxygenase-2 (COX-2), matrix metalloproteinases (MMPs), and granulocyte-macrophage colony stimulating factor (GM-CSF).
+The IL-17 protein family is a group of six pro-inflammatory cytokines (IL17A-F) produced by T-helper cells (Th17) thought to play an important role in autoinflammatory diseases such as psoriasis, PsA, rheumatoid arthritis, and multiple sclerosis.
+Unlike other IL-17 inhibitors, such as ixekizumab and secukinumab, which primarily target IL-17A and bind to the protein itself, brodalumab targets the IL-17RA receptor.
+The IL-17RA receptor is used not only by IL-17A, but also by IL-17C, IL17-E, and IL-17F.
+By blocking the IL-17RA receptor, brodalumab prevents the release of IL-17 mediated pro-inflammatory protein kinases and chemokines, such as nuclear factor kappa light chain enhancer of activated B cells (NF-kappa-B), IL-6, IL-8, cyclooxygenase-2 (COX-2), matrix metalloproteinases (MMPs), and granulocyte-macrophage colony-stimulating factor (GM-CSF).

-Brodalumab is administered by subcutaneous injection.
-Patients may self-inject the 210mg/1.5ml prefilled syringe at intervals of week 0, 1, and 2, followed by an injection every two weeks.
-Prefilled syringes should be stored at 2°C to 8°C, but should be given approximately 30 minutes to reach room temperature before injection.
+Brodalumab administration is by subcutaneous injection.
+Patients may self-inject the 210 mg/1.5 ml prefilled syringe at weekly intervals for weeks 0, 1, and 2, followed by an injection every two weeks.
+Prefilled syringes should be stored at 2 degrees C to 8 degrees C, but require approximately 30 minutes to reach room temperature before injection.
 Syringes may be stored at room temperature for up to 2 weeks, but should not be re-refrigerated.
-If there is an inadequate response by weeks 12-16 of treatment, brodalumab should be discontinued as therapy past 16 weeks is unlikely to result in greater disease improvement.
+If there is an inadequate response by weeks 12 to 16 of treatment, discontinue brodalumab as therapy past 16 weeks is unlikely to result in more significant disease improvement.

-Mild to moderate oral candidiasis was noted in five patients (3%) and injection site reactions were reported in fifteen patients (8%) reported.
+Researchers noted mild to moderate oral candidiasis in five patients (3%), and there were reports of injection site reactions in fifteen patients (8%).
 Additionally, a total of 15 patients (8%) reported serious adverse events.
 Four patients had to withdraw treatment due to infection.
-Transient grade-2 absolute neutrophil abnormalities were reported in four patients (2%), but all cases resolved without modification in treatment.
-Several cases of grade-3 neutropenia have also been reported.
+Transient grade-2 absolute neutrophil abnormalities occurred in four patients (2%), but all cases resolved without modification in treatment.
+There are also several reported cases of grade-3 neutropenia.

-Furthermore, while a causal relationship has not been established, four completed suicides, including one case ruled as indeterminate, were reported in patients receiving brodalumab during phase 3 clinical trials.
+Furthermore, while not directly establishing a causal relationship, four completed suicides, including one case ruled as indeterminate, were reported in patients receiving brodalumab during phase 3 clinical trials.
 Therefore, package inserts for brodalumab include a boxed warning for increased risk of suicidal ideation and behavior.
-Patients must be informed about this increased risk and should be referred to a mental health professional in the event of new or increasing thoughts of suicide or depression.
+Patients must be informed about this increased risk and should receive a referral to a mental health professional in the event of new or increasing thoughts of suicide or depression.
 Brodalumab is only available through a Risk Evaluation and Mitigation Strategy (REMS) program.